bluesky-social/feed-generator/README.md

 We are actively developing Feed Generator integration into the Bluesky PDS.
 Though we are reasonably confident about the general shape and interfaces laid out here, these interfaces and implementation details _are_ subject to change.

-We are planning to create a starter kit for devs, but this section is currently speculative & not yet developed.
-However, we wanted to get this document out as soon as possible to encourage folks to start experimenting.
+We've put together a starter kit for devs.
+It doesn't do everything, but it should be enough to get you familiar with the system & started building!

 ## Overview